Skip to Content

 • 3 large eggs

-• leaves from 1 sprig lemon thyme or thyme, about 1/2 teaspoon of leaves (optional)
+• 1 sprig lemon thyme or thyme (about ½ teaspoon of leaves (optional))

 Glaze